• Home

 Once you’ve had stable HRT prescribing and regular monitoring for 6 months, we can send your GP a shared care request letter.

 You will, your GP needs to be willing to participate in shared care.
-If they’re unsure, we can help by providing a shared care agreement (£24) with information on how it works and answering any questions they may have.
+If they’re unsure, we can help by providing a shared care agreement (£33.60 inc. VAT) with information on how it works and answering any questions they may have.

 Unfortunately, some GPs aren’t comfortable with shared care, even when guidance supports it.
 If your GP refuses, you might want to look into the Comprehensive Care Pathway, which offers private prescribing instead.